anvilzephyr/codeflavors-vimeo-video-post-lite/readme.txt

 In order to be able to perform bulk imports, you will first need to register the plugin as an app on Vimeo website.
 Registration can be made [here](https://developer.vimeo.com/apps/new "register Vimeo app").
 Please note that you must have a Vimeo account before you can register the app.
 After successfull registration, go to plugin page **Settings** and under **Vimeo authentication** enter your consumer and secret key provided by Vimeo.
 Now you can make bulk imports.

+For a detailed tutorial on how to set up Vimeo access registration, please see [this tutorial](http://www.codeflavors.com/documentation/vimeo-video-post-wp-plugin/plugin-settings/vimeo-oauth/ "How to set up Vimeo OAuth").

 That's  all, enjoy.

 == Screenshots ==